4tapsdev/4tapsdev.github.io/README.md

 npm run build
 ```

-Deploy, may require entering a username and password from the github:
+Deploy, may require entering a username and password from the github, if you cloned the repository via https:

 ```bash
 npm run deploy